Forget his excuses. Russia’s autocrat doesn’t worry about NATO. What terrifies him is the prospect of a flourishing Ukrainian democracy.

 There should be no illusions about Putin’s long-term strategic goal of stopping democratic expansion, in Ukraine and the rest of the region.

 Robert Person is an associate professor of international relations at the United States Military Academy and director of West Point’s International Affairs curriculum.
 He is a term member at the Council on Foreign Relations and a faculty affiliate at West Point’s Modern War Institute.
 His next book, Russia’s Grand Strategy in the 21st Century is forthcoming from the Brookings Press (2023).
+His Twitter is @RTPerson3.
 Michael McFaul, former U.S. ambassador to Russia, is professor of political science at Stanford University, director of the Freeman Spogli Institute for International Studies, and Peter and Helen Bing Senior Fellow at the Hoover Institution.
 His most recent book is From Cold War to Hot Peace: An American Ambassador in Putin’s Russia (2018).

 The views expressed in this article are the authors’ own and do not reflect the official position of the United States Army, Department of Defense, or United States Government.